-The analysis of dietary patterns has evolved to paramount significance in nutritional epidemiology.
-However, a comprehensive understanding of major dietary patterns in the food insecure cancer survivor population are lacking, especially at the national level.
-The impetus for studying dietary patterns rather than nutrients is motivated by the complexity of dietary intake, which is surmised from the facts that nutrients and foods may be correlated, hampering the ability to model them as single variables, and that there are food-food as well as host-food interactions that are not well accounted for by the reductionistic lens of the single-nutrient approach [11].
-A posteriori, or empirical, techniques for delineating dietary patterns from a set of observed data include the applications unsupervised learning methods such as principal components analysis (PCA), exploratory factor analysis, k-means and hierarchical clustering, or supervised learning methods such as reduced-rank regression.
-The application of novel statistical methodologies for ascertaining dietary patterns from empirical data continues to be of ongoing interest in nutritional epidemiology.
-As of late, colleagues in the field have reported on the use of penalized, or regularized, regression (LASSO regression) as a novel means of characterizing dietary patterns in observational studies [12].
-Nonetheless, validating studies employing this new approach are lacking and none have, to our knowledge, been performed in a population of cancer survivors.
-Furthermore, less is understood about how dietary patterns, in turn, affect prognostic outcomes, such as survival in this target population.

-Thus, the goal of this study is to delineate the dietary intake patterns of cancer patients with self-reported food insecurity using nationally representative data from the National Health and Nutrition Examination Survey (NHANES) and evaluate their relationship to mortality, as the selected marker of prognosis.
-We extend penalized regression as a novel methodology for characterizing the dietary patterns of our target population and validate those patterns by examining their relationship to survival after diagnosis.
-To our knowledge, this is the first study to employ NHANES data to analyze dietary intake patterns of cancer survivors with self-reported food insecurity.
+Delineating population-specific dietary patterns may illuminate critical needs and may play a role in developing clinical best-practices or food policy targeted at specific at-risk populations.
+Consequently, the goal of this study is to delineate major dietary intake patterns among food-insecure cancer survivors using nationally representative data from the National Health and Nutrition Examination Survey (NHANES).
+With the advent of numerous statistical approaches to characterize empirical dietary patterns, we implement penalized logistic regression and principal components analysis for characterizing the dietary patterns of our target population and later validate those patterns by examining their relationship to the probability of being food insecure.
+To our knowledge, this is the first study to employ NHANES data to analyze empirical dietary intake patterns in cancer survivors with self-reported food insecurity.

 Materials and Methods

-Data from nine consecutive cross sections of the NHANES study, between the years of 1999-2016, were employed for the analysis.
+Data from ten consecutive cross sections of the NHANES study, between the years 1999-2018, were employed for the analysis.
+The analytical outline and strategy is displayed in Figure 1.
 NHANES is a biennial national cross-sectional study, conducted by the Center for Disease Control and Prevention (CDC) and National Center for Health Statistics (NCHS), that surveys health, nutrition, and other lifestyle factors across the noninstitutionalized civilian population of the United States [11].
 The study employs a multistage probability selection design to generate a nationally representative sample of the American population and to ascertain prevalence of major diseases and associated environmental and behavioral risk factors [12].
 Participants are subjected to a household screener as well as a home interview.
 The latter consists of a series of questionnaires administered in their homes that cover a range of areas including demographic, occupational, health, and dietary related matters.
 Individuals may be selected for a medical examination, which includes a variety of physical measurements, a dental examination, and biological specimens for laboratory testing.
 Examination data were collected in the Mobile Examination Center.
 In addition, dietary data were collected via 24-hour recalls to ascertain frequency of consumption and estimate nutrient intake.
 Cancer, diabetes, cardiovascular disease, and renal disease statuses are assessed as self-reported items in the medical conditions questionnaire.
-Clinical measurements delineating tumor characteristics are not part of the survey.
+Clinical measurements delineating tumor stage are not part of the survey.
 All study procedures and protocols were approved by the NCHS Ethics Review Board and all participants provided informed consent.

 Study Sample